HackBio-Genomics-One-B/Genomics-One-B/README.md

 ## Instructions
 This tutorial is implemented in galaxy (https://usegalaxy.org) <br/>
-Always use the saerch button to navigate the respective tools.
+Always use the search button to navigate the respective tools.

 # 1️⃣ Importing Data
 Import raw reads from [here](https://zenodo.org/record/1251112)